 Do not however, cultivate a mindset at home that they will expect to be paid whenever you ask them to do something.

 Instead, create a team-like atmosphere – where together all family members help out for the greater good and everyone can play a role – even the young ‘uns.

 Consider a small reward system for school marks which exceed their norm.

-Get them outside and working part time as soon as you are comfortable.
-Don’t expect a spoiled sloth like sixteen year old to wake up with a zest for work.
-Delivering community papers and flyers, shovelling snow, volunteering in nursing homes and food banks, are all good starting points.
+Get them outside and working part-time as soon as you are comfortable.
+Don’t expect a spoiled sloth-like sixteen year old to wake up with a zest for work.
+Delivering community papers and flyers, shoveling snow, volunteering in nursing homes and food banks, are all good starting points.

 Don’t wait till Grade 9’s “take your kid to work day.”
 Look for opportunities to take your child to work for at least a part of a day – let them soak up what you do and how you make money.

 3. Help them develop an understanding of the power of regular saving.

 If you have a vacation fund bank account or money jar, share its progress with your kids on a regular basis.